nandish-tech/Portfolio-Website/README.md

 # Portfolio-Website
 A portfolio website is a personal site that showcases your skills, projects, and achievements.
 It helps others learn about you and connect with you professionally.

+This is a basic personal portfolio website that showcases your professional profile, projects, and contact information.
+It is built using simple HTML and CSS, making it lightweight and easy to customize.

+🔧 Features
+Homepage with a personal introduction

+About page with additional background

+Projects section to display your work

+Contact page with your contact details

+Responsive design using CSS

+📁 File Structure
+nginx
+Copy
+Edit
+Portfolio Website/
+│
+├── index.html         # Homepage
+├── about.html         # About section
+├── project.html       # Projects showcase
+├── contact.html       # Contact page
+├── style.css          # Stylesheet
+└── images/
+    └── profile.jpeg   # Profile image
+💻 How to Use
+Download or clone this repository.

+Open index.html in any web browser.

+Customize the HTML and CSS files as needed.

+📝 License
+This project is open-source and free to use under the MIT License.